-Abraham Maslow, a clinical physiologist thought (1943) that a person’s motivational needs could be arranged in a hierarchical manner, Starting in an ascending order from the lowest to the highest needs, and concluded the ones a given level of needs (set of needs) was satisfied, It ceased to be a motivator the Next Higher level of need to be, activated in order to motivate the individual.
+Maslow, thought that a person’s motivational needs could be arranged in a hierarchical manner, Starting in ascending order from the lowest to the highest needs, and concluding the ones a given level of needs (set of needs) was satisfied, It ceased to be a motivator the Next Higher level of need to be, activated in order to motivate the individual.

 Although the hierarchical aspects of Maslow’s theory are subject to question and after not accepted, His identification of basic needs has been fairly popular.

 There are some key characteristics of Maslow’s need hierarchy theory:

 Human needs form A particular ‘hierarchy or priority’ structure in the order of importance.

 It defines all work operations from priority to less priority.

 The urge to fulfill needs is a prime factor of motivation for people at work.